bfrankMS/myAzureCost/SetupChallenges/DeployTheARMTemplate/README.md

 ```
 Re**run above code until you are happy with the values** ;-)
-> **Important**: Make sure to **use a complex password for the sendgrid email account**!
-Otherwhise Sendgrid mail setup may fail or be soon out of service.
+> **Important**: The Smtp Sender is an existing O365 account used to send emails
+> **I did remove sendgrid as email sending part as too volatile and difficult to automate**

 Now **kick of the ARM deployment** using aboves parameters - **copy & paste the following code into the cloud shell**:

 ```PowerShell